regru/reg_api2-ruby/README.md

 ## REG.API 2.0 overview

+### General interaction principles

+Each call of a function is atomic and synchronous, i.e. all requests are independent.
+All operations are also synchronous: the result of an operation returns immediately, there are no any intermediate stages during execution of operations.
+The choice in favor of this interaction method was made to simplify the customers’ work flow with REG.API.

+Parallel processing of calls is available to requests not changing balance of the client on the account of REG.API provider.

 ### Method accessibility

 All REG.API methods can be divided into categories of accessibility.
 On Ruby documentation accessibility marked by note.
 At the moment the following categories of accessibility present: